NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/Helpandsupport/Glossary.page.md

         <tr>
             <td>HL7</td>
             <td>Health Level 7</td>
             <td>HL7 refers to a set of international standards that are used for the transfer of clinical and administrative data between software systems used by healthcare providers.
-These standards focus on the application layer, which is layer 7 in the OSI model.</td>
+These standards focus on the application layer, which is layer 7 in the Open Systems Intercommunication (OSI) model.</td>
         </tr>
         <tr>
             <td>HL7v2.x</td>